 Where to look

 - Click the link to the right of the video's Edit menu.
 This will take you to a page with information about what’s been claimed in your video and who claimed it.

 - If you find a link that says Play match, you can play the part of your video that was claimed.
 If more than one copyrighted work was found in your video, there may be multiple links to help you identify which parts of your video were claimed.

 The copyright owner who claimed content in your video may be a television network, a movie studio, a website that makes online videos, a recording artist, their record label, or another third party who owns or is authorized to manage the rights to the content.

 While you might not recognize the owner, that doesn’t necessarily mean their claim is invalid.

-If your video has been claimed by “one or more music publishing rights collecting societies,” you may want to learn more about collective rights management.
+If "one or more music publishing rights collecting societies" has claimed your video, you may want to learn more about collective rights management.